Maithripala Sirisena: Presidential campaign

 According to Mangala Samaraweera and Rajitha Senaratne, senior figures in the Sirisena campaign, Rajapaksa attempted to stage a coup in order to stay in power when it became clear he was going to lose the election.
 They alleged that Rajapaksa and his brother Gotabhaya Rajapaksa, the Defence Secretary, summoned Commander of the Army Daya Ratnayake, Inspector General of Police N. K. Illangakoon and Attorney General Yuwanjana Wanasundera to Temple Trees at around 1:00 a.m. on 9 January 2015.
 Rajapaksa allegedly pressured the three officials to deploy troops, annul the election results and declare a state of emergency but they refused.
 According to the Colombo Telegraph Rajapaksa also wanted to dissolve parliament.
 It was only then Rajapaksa decided to concede defeat and summoned Ranil Wickremesinghe to assure him of a smooth transition of power.

 A spokesman for Rajapaksa has denied the allegations as baseless.
 The army and police have also denied the allegations.
 The new government is to investigate the alleged coup attempt.

-Sirisena was sworn in as Sri Lanka's sixth executive president before Supreme Court judge K. Sripavan in Independence Square, Colombo at 6:20 p.m. on 9 January 2015.
+Sirisena was sworn in as Sri Lanka's sixth executive president (and seventh overall) before Supreme Court judge K. Sripavan in Independence Square, Colombo at 6:20 p.m. on 9 January 2015.
 It is custom for the president to be sworn in before the chief justice but Sirisena had refused to be sworn in before Chief Justice Peiris who had been appointed by Rajapaksa after the controversial impeachment of the previous chief justice.
 Immediately afterwards, Wickremesinghe was sworn in as Sri Lanka's new prime minister before Sirisena.
 After being sworn in Sirisena stated that he would only serve one term.